 Germany as a member of the Human Rights Council

 Germany was one of the first members of the newly created Human Rights Council from 2006 to 2009.

 Germany has been a member of the Council again from January 2013, having been elected with 127 votes in the General Assembly on 12 November 2012.
 Germany will seek re‑election for the next term from 2016 to 2018.

 The priorities of Germany’s membership

-During its membership, Germany will strive to give the Council a higher profile as the leading international institution and early-warning mechanism for the protection of human rights.
-The Human Rights Council must be rigorous in raising critical human rights situations and confidently use all the instruments at its disposal (Universal Periodic Review, its system of special rapporteurs, special sessions).
+During its membership, Germany intends to work to raise the profile of the Council as a central body and early warning mechanism of international human rights protection.
+The Human Rights Council must address critical human rights situations consistently and make unrestricted use of all of the instruments at its disposal (Universal Periodic Reviews, Special Rapporteurs, special sessions).

-The Council should additionally not only function as a driving force behind new human rights standards and as the guardian of the human rights acquis, but should also devote more attention to enforcing human rights standards.
-Germany will campaign for the Council’s work to be based on broad supra-regional cooperation.
+Moreover, the Council should not only provide impetus for new human rights standards and preserve the human rights acquis, but should also address the application of human rights standards to a greater degree.
+Germany will seek to ensure that the Council’s work is based on broad cross-regional cooperation.